bosun-ai/kwaak/README.md

 embedding_model = { name = "ollama-embed", vector_size = 1024 }
 ```

-Customize these settings to leverage the unique strengths of each model for different tasks.
+These configurations allow you to leverage the strengths of each model effectively for indexing, querying, and embedding processes.

 ### How does it work?